nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * `add n/Read Book d/Make sure to take notes t/Leisure`
 * `add n/Return Book d/NUS library t/Urgent D/2023-01-01 1800`

-You can add multiple tasks with the same parameters except for name with this command:`add n/TASKNAME1 n/TASKNAME2 d/DESCRIPTION [t/TAGS]…​`

-:bulb: **PRO TIP**: You can add multiple <span style="color:#FBBC05">Events</span> and <span style="color:#34A853">Deadlines</span> as well!
-However, they have to share the same timings.
-Use this to add tasks that occur at the same time!

-:bulb: **PRO TIP**: Parameters that comes after the command can be in any order!

-:bulb: **PRO TIP**: A task can have any number of tags (including 0).
-Each tag will be automatically assigned a color.
-[Why are my different tags same color?](#q5-why-does-two-different-tags-have-the-same-tag-color)

 :warning: You are unable to add any tasks (<span style="color:#4285F4">simpleTask</span>, <span style="color:#34A853">Deadline</span>, <span style="color:#FBBC05">Event</span>) of the same name.